dabit3/lysium/README.md

 ## How credentials work

-Lysium does not store credentials in the browser.
-Users enter their Devin API key, org ID, and GitHub scope once in the app's Settings panel.
-The credentials are validated against the Devin API and then stored in a signed `HttpOnly` cookie — they never touch `localStorage` or the browser's JS environment after that.
-All Devin API calls are proxied through the server.
+Lysium does not store Devin credentials in browser storage.
+Users enter their Devin API key, org ID, and GitHub scope in the app UI.
+Credentials are validated and stored server-side in signed `HttpOnly` cookies, and Devin API calls are proxied through the server.

 ---